-The overall feel of the section was moderate and one could have scored 90+ percentile by attempting around 17-19 questions with 90 % accuracy.
+The overall feel of the section wastough.One could have scored 90+ percentile by attempting around 13-15 questions with 90 % accuracy.

-The difficulty level of this section was easy and moderate.
-A good student could have scored 90+ percentile by attempting 19-21 questions with approx. 90% accuracy
+The difficulty level of this section was moderate.
+A good student could have scored 90+ percentile by attempting 15-17 questions with approx. 90% accuracy

-For non-RC questions, it is advisable not to spend too much time on these questions especially on sentence rearrangement questions.
+For non-RCquestions, it is advisable not to spend too much time on them.

-Questions (16-18)(tita) were based on finding misfit among the given five sentences.
+Questions (25-27) (TITA) were based on finding misfit among the given four sentences.
 The key is to find the sentence that is lying outside the theme in the remaining sentences.
-The questions were easy, except Q18 which was moderate.
+The questions were easy except Q26 which was moderate.

-Questions (23-25) were based on finding summary of the given paragraph and were easy except Q25 which was moderate.
+Questions (32-34) were based on finding summary of the given paragraph and were easy except Q32 which was moderate.

-The overall feel of this section was easy to moderate.
-To score 90+ percentile one should have attempted 26-27 questions with 75- 80% accuracy.
+The overall feel of this section wasmoderate.
+To score 90+ percentile one should have attempted 24-26 questions with 75- 80% accuracy.

-The overall feel of the paper was easy and moderate, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI were comparatively easy in this paper.
-As far as Quant is concerned it was easier than DI and most of the questions were from Arithmetic, Algebra, Number system and Geometry.
+The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+AR and DI were mostly selective in this paper.
+As far as Quant is concerned most of the questions were from Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
-Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
+Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to attempt properly.